Wells Fargo names BNY Mellon's Charles Scharf as CEO

 Sept 27 (Reuters) - Wells Fargo & Co WFC.N on Friday named Charles Scharf, the chief executive officer of Bank of New York Mellon BK.N, to its top job.

-Wells Fargo's interim CEO, Allen Parker, will continue to serve in the role until Scharf joins on Oct.
+Wells Fargo interim CEO Allen Parker will continue to serve in the role until Scharf joins on Oct.
 21, the bank said.

+Parker, 64, was thrust into the position in March when former CEO Tim Sloan resigned abruptly, saying pressure from politicians and regulators had become a distraction in running the scandal-plagued bank.

+Scharf, also former Visa Inc VISA.O CEO, serves on the board of Microsoft Corp MSFT.O.

 ((Munsif.Vengattil@thomsonreuters.com; Twitter: @MunsifV; Phone: 646-223-8780;))